 So you’ve got a bit of a thrill-seeking side?
 There’s no harm in that!
 However, there are some pretty serious accidents waiting to be had should you not pay attention.
-Take a moment to examine these four common accident pitfalls—and how you can successfully avoid them!
+Take a moment to examine these four common life-threatening accidents—and how you can successfully avoid them!

 Motor Vehicle Accident

 While you cannot control other drivers on the road, here are some easy steps to prevent any sort of motor vehicle accident when you are the driver:

 - According to data from the Fatality Analysis Reporting System (FARS) taken in 2009, driving in excess of speed limits was a contributing factor in over 99% of all speeding-related fatal crashes.
 Though not all motor vehicle accidents are fatal, passengers are oftentimes left hurt.
 Take heed of the speed limit when driving, and do not exceed those parameters.

 - Drive Defensively